Baker - common causes of asthma

 Flour dust and enzymes containing additives such as amylase are the second most common cause of occupational asthma.
 They also cause dermatitis.

 It can affect workers in bakeries, flour mills and kitchens.

-See COSHH Essentials for detailed advice on control.
+See COSHH Essentials - baking for detailed advice on control.

 - Work carefully - avoid raising clouds of dust.